PixelsHub/pixelshub-unitynetrooms/docs/Http.md

 [Return to main page](../)

 # HTTP
-Built-in HTTP capabilities for both server and client requirements are provided.\
+Built-in HTTP capabilities for both server and client requirements are provided.

 ## HTTP Server
-An instance of `HttpServer` creates a simple HTTP listener that can bse used by implementations to define how to handle their own HTTP API.\
+An instance of `HttpServer` creates a simple HTTP listener that can be used by implementations to define how to handle their own HTTP API.\
 The following examples shows how to implement custom API handlers:
 ```C#
 httpServer.AddHandler(HttpMethod.Get.Method, "mypath", RequestHandler);